Discover more about current and recent research projects in the School of Literatures, Languages and Cultures.

 Who’s Watching Who? comprised 13 events in four UK cities, including rehearsed readings of the play-in-progress and screenings of the film.
 The project website showcased archival and contemporary resources, including a blog by playwright Peter Arnott.
 Through this extensive engagement, audiences reported learning more about how GDR censorship functioned, the psychology of surveillance, the ethics of playwriting and research, and the complexities and possibilities of verbatim theatre.
 A collaborative symposium promoted awareness of opportunities for collaboration between theatre practitioners and the Higher Education sector.

-Funded by the Arts and Humanities Research Council (AHRC): November 2014 - January 2016
+Funded by the Arts and Humanities Research Council (AHRC): November 2014 to January 2016

 LLC team: Professor Laura Bradley (Principal Investigator), Susan Kemp (Co-designer)